vqiu25/news-app/README.md

 ### **Step Two:** `npm install`

-In the root directory, install our dependencies by performing the following:
+In the root directory, install our dependencies (React Native) by performing the following:

 ```
 npm install